Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 - Valid: `-Phase 1` or `-Phase 1,2,3`
 - Invalid: `-Phase 1,3` (non-contiguous)

 Phase 1–3 form the typical deployment flow.
-Phase 4 is a post-processing operation with different semantics and is recommended to be run after confirming Phase 3 succeeded.
+Phase 4 is a post-processing operation with different semantics and is recommended to be run after confirming Phase-3 succeeded.

 ### Phase 1 — Automatic Cloning
 Purpose: